Olixty/olixty/README.md

 ---

-### 📅 Próximamente
+### 📅 Coming Soon

-- 🎥 Canal de YouTube con desarrollo en tiempo real, breakdowns y paisajes.
+- 🎥 A YouTube channel with devlogs, environment breakdowns and gameplay tests.
-- 📸 Instagram con arte, escenas y entornos creados en UE5/Blender.
+- 📸 Instagram featuring UE5/Blender artwork and map designs.
-- 🚀 Demos jugables en Itch.io
+- 🚀 Playable demos on Itch.io

 ---